Bio

 That space is where I’ve found my work.

 From research I moved into convening and capacity building – as Co-Director of the Young Digital Media Professionals Initiative at the East-West Center in Honolulu, where I co-designed six-week virtual institutes on environment, technology, and governance for fellows across Southeast Asia.
-And as Co-Founder of Hornbills: Concepts and Communications in Singapore, where we’ve worked with water tech and renewable energy companies, B2B consultancies, healthcare providers, professional bodies, and regional think tanks across Asia, the Middle East, and North America.
+And as Co-Founder of Hornbills: Concepts and Communications in Singapore, where we’ve worked with water tech companies, B2B consultancies, healthcare providers, professional bodies, and regional think tanks across Asia, the Middle East, and North America.

 The thread running through all of it: translating complex ideas into forms that move the people who need them.

-Today, my work sits across three practices:
+Overall, my work sits across three practices: